PedroSales117/ts-cli-template-maker/README.md

 - Update the `package.json` with the information you provided.
 - Install all npm dependencies.
 - Set up the GitHub repository if a new URL was provided.
+- Create the primary branch (`master` or `main`) as specified, and delete the reference branch used for cloning along with any other branches from the template.

 ## Switching Languages